Filters

 2. Combine with Skinny Jeans

-One way to style Chikankari kurtis fashionably is by teaming them with skinny jeans.
-This gives a modern twist to the ethnic kurta.
-For example, you can wear a pristine white Chikankari cotton kurti with sparse but striking white leafy embroidery along the neckline above a pair of well-fitted dark blue denim jeans.
-This effortless combination works well for casual daytime outings with friends.
+One stylish way to wear embroidered kurtis is by pairing them with skinny jeans.
+This adds a modern twist to traditional attire.
+For instance, a crisp white cotton kurti with delicate leafy embroidery along the neckline looks great with well-fitted dark blue denim jeans.
+This easy combination is perfect for casual daytime outings with friends.

 3. Accessorise with Statement Jewellery